 Someone wrote that “without execution, vision is just another word for hallucination.”
 Whether you are planning to run a marathon, take a trip around the world, or advance your career, without execution your plan is only a dream.
 Once you get started, you need measured objectives and tangible results to keep you on track.

-This is the essence of all that effort that you are about to expend.
+Your goal is the essence of all that effort that you are about to spend.
 Name it.
-Refer to it in your aspirations, role requirements, future assignments and feedback from your peers.
+Refer to it in your aspirations, role requirements, future assignments, and feedback from your peers.

 Do not focus solely on your “development gaps” or “areas for improvement”.
 Elevate your talents!
 Discuss your thoughts and ideas with your team leader and seek further support and guidance from those around you.